TERREMEMBER/znbase/docs/content/v2.0/api/ycql/ddl_create_keyspace.md

 ## Semantics

 - An error is raised if the specified `keyspace_name` already exists unless `IF NOT EXISTS` option is present.
-- CQL keyspace properties are supported in the syntax but have no effect internally (where YugabyteDB defaults are used instead).
+- CQL keyspace properties are supported in the syntax but have no effect internally (where ZNbaseDB defaults are used instead).

 ## Examples